girip11/python_learning/misc/functional_programming_python.md

 # Functional programming in python

+> Functional style **discourages functions with side effects** that modify internal state or make other changes that aren’t visible in the function’s return value.
+Functions that have no side effects at all are called **purely functional**.
+Avoiding side effects means not using data structures that get updated as a program runs; every function’s output must only depend on its input.

 * **Pure functions** - accepts input and returns output without modifying the state of the system.
 * **Immutability** - cannot change the object's state once it is created.
 Ex: String and tuple in python are immutable.
 * **Higher order functions** - Functions that can accept another function as input parameter and return a function as output.
 For instance, `map` and `filter` are examples of higher order functions.